ascendancy09/CoSpar/docs/source/installation.rst

 Installation
 ------------

 CoSpar requires Python 3.6 or later.
-We recommend to use Miniconda_.
+We recommend using Miniconda_.

 PyPI
 ^^^^